Constraining the doability of relativistic quantum tasks: Proof of invariance

 \subsection{Port-based teleportation}

 Once again we review here only the function, not the implementation, of port-based teleportation.
 For details on implementation see \cite{port-based-teleportation}.\\ The aim of port-based teleportation is the same as that of normal teleportation, to transfer the contents of $A$ over to $B$ held by Bob in such a way that if $AR$ starts out in a pure state, $BR$ will be in that same state after the protocol.
-However, instead of Alice and Bob sharing a bell pair, they each hold $N$ systems, $A_1,...,A_N$ and $B_1,...,B_N$, collectively in some fixed state.
-The following becomes exactly possible in the $N\rightarrow\infty$ limit.\\ Alice can preform local operations acting on $A$ and $A_1,...,A_N$, after which she learns the value of some random integer $i\in\{1,...,N\}$, and $B_iR$ is left in the state $|\psi\rangle_{B_iR}$.
-The reason information does not travel outside the light cone is that Bob does not know the value of $i$.\\ Once again, if Bob wants to send the information to a third party Charlie, he need not wait until he receives the value of $i$.
-Bob and Charlie can repeat the protocol for each $B_N$, resulting in Charlie holding $N^2$ systems,
+However, instead of Alice and Bob sharing a bell pair, they each hold $N$ systems, $A^x$ and $B^x$ with $x\in\{1,...,N\}$, collectively in some fixed state.
+The following becomes exactly possible in the $N\rightarrow\infty$ limit.\\ Alice can preform local operations acting on $A$ and all $A^x$ together, after which she learns the value of some random integer $x^*\in\{1,...,N\}$, and $B^{x^*}R$ is left in the state $|\psi\rangle_{B^{x^*}R}$.
+The reason information does not travel outside the light cone is that Bob does not know the value of $x^*$.\\ Once again, if Bob wants to send the information to a third party Charlie, he need not wait until he receives the value of $x^*$.
+There are two ways Bob may proceed: either individually port teleporting each $B^x$, or port teleporting them all together.
+We will be primarily interested in the latter.
+This results in Charlie holding $N^2$ systems,

-and Bob holding $N$ integers, $j_1,...,j_N$, with $j_m$ specifying that $C_{(m,j_m)}$ holds the information originally in $B_m$.
-This time, in order for Charlie to retrieve $A$, he needs to know both $i$ and $j_i$.
+and Bob holding an integer $y^*\in\{1,...,N\}$, such that $C^{x^*y^*}$ holds the information originally in $A$.
+This time, in order for Charlie to retrieve $A$, he needs to know both $x^*$ and $y^*$.
 Notice that if he posses either one of these he can throw away all but $N$ systems.\\ We can once again phrase this procedure in cryptographic language.
 Again, we can view port-based teleportation as a quantum system at a spacetime point $p$ being encrypted and then moved to a point $q$ spacelike separated from $p$, with the encryption ``key" available at $p$.
-However, this time the key is an identity of a quantum system hiding among many others, rather than a recovery operation on a single system.
+We will sometimes refer to this as the ``port key".
+However, this time the key is an identity of a quantum system hiding among many others, rather than the identity of a recovery operation needed on a single system.